woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/extend-rest-api-update-cart.md

 ## The solution

-`ExtendRestApi` offers the ability for extensions to register callback functions to be executed when signalled to do so by the client-side Cart or Checkout.
+`ExtendSchema` offers the ability for extensions to register callback functions to be executed when signalled to do so by the client-side Cart or Checkout.

 WooCommerce Blocks also provides a front-end function called `extensionCartUpdate` which can be called by client-side